lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 When waiting for results of first (oldest) outstanding request:

-1. Make sure detector is enabled:
+1. A check is made to make sure detector is enabled:

 ```cpp
 virtual void wait() {